-Tuition may be paid in total on August 1 or divided into ten or eleven monthly payments for your convenience.
-If you choose to pay in full, a 5% discount applies.
-If monthly payments are chosen, the first is due in July with payments two through eleven due in August through May, respectively.
+Tuition may be paid in total in August or divided into ten or eleven monthly payments for your convenience.
+If you choose to pay in full, a 3% discount applies.
+If 11 monthly payments are chosen, the first is due in July with payments two through eleven due in August through May, respectively.
+The 10 month plan begins in August.